18. Serious Cyclists: MTB, Road, BMX, Touring (Clubs, Group Rides, Camping, More)

 A visitor’s perspective on riding with local clubs

 Oregon resident Jim Moore has written a useful feature story on bicycling with local bike clubs as a tourist.
-He shared his experience of biking with the Monterey Velo Club.
+He shared his experience of biking with Velo Club Monterey.

 Local clubs

-Conditioned cyclists, both mountain and road, who want to connect with their peers for group rides or local tips will find these three clubs especially helpful.
-Visit their websites and learn a lot!
+People looking for group rides and more local tips will find these three clubs especially helpful.
+Visit their websites to learn more.

 1. Monterey Off-Road Cycling Association (MORCA).
 See below re Ft Ord also.

-3. Velo Club Monterey.
-Velo has tools and bike boxes available for checkout to current members; see vcmonterey.org.
+2. Velo Club Monterey.
+Check out VCM’s video section to see some group ride options.
+Velo has tools and bicycle shipping boxes available for checkout to current members; see vcmonterey.org.

-These clubs include some of the strongest cyclists in Monterey County.
+These clubs include some of the strongest cyclists in Monterey County, although VCM and MORCA rides, open to the public, include some for beginners too.
 Members are typically supportive of others, and each club works hard to support our local bike community and its visitors.
 See “Knights of the Central Coast,”NPS Provides Inspiration,” and “Take a Kid Mountain Biking Day” for examples.

 Devon, Tyler, and Dena Donnell